The Sun Chronicle: Merger

 DeVany and General Manager Paul A. Rixon modernized the new Sun Chronicle, expanded its facilities, and boosted its circulation.
 For example, The Sun Chronicle says it was the first newspaper to convert from hot-type production to offset printing.

 DeVany retired in 1983, and Rixon, who had been with the paper since 1960, took over as publisher.
 He continued The Sun Chronicles modernization, and also acquired The Foxboro Reporter in 1986.
 Rixon launched a Sunday edition of The Sun Chronicle in 1989.

 Rixon retired in 1998, and was replaced as publisher by General Manager Oreste P. D'Arconte, who had joined The Attleboro Sun as a reporter in 1969.
 D'Arconte launched The Sun Chronicles web site in January 1999.

 As of June 2007 The Sun Chronicles circulation was growing - though that trend reversed in the following years - while its website averaged 11,000 visitors a day in the first half of 2007.
 A redesigned web site was quietly launched in April 2008.

+In September of 2025 The Sun Chronicle switched to mail delivery, as opposed to carrier delivery.
+The decision was due to lack of carriers willing to deliver in the early hours in the morning and to keep the delivery schedule routine for all physical subscribers.

 United Communications Corporation, which owned The Sun Chronicle until 2018, also owns two other dailies, the Kenosha News of Wisconsin and Watertown Public Opinion of South Dakota.